 The Role Of Saliva In Teeth Remineralization

 The role of saliva is to neutralize harmful acids by supplying the teeth with calcium and phosphate ions for remineralization.
-It prevents debris accumulation and washes away acid-producing bacteria.
-However, you must maintain the right pH balance in your saliva for optimal remineralization by maintaining an alkaline diet and reducing acidic food intake.
+In addition, it prevents debris accumulation and washes away acid-producing bacteria.
+However, you must maintain the proper pH balance in your saliva for optimal remineralization by maintaining an alkaline diet and reducing acidic food intake.

 Demineralization only occurs when the bacteria production rate is higher than the bacteria removal rate.
-You can also neutralize acidic saliva by proper hydration, which also helps prevent dry mouth.
+You can also neutralize acidic saliva with proper hydration, which helps prevent dry mouth.

 The Role Of Fluoride In Teeth Remineralization